Heckie75/kodi-addon-denon-dra-f109-remote/README.md

 <img src="plugin.audio.denon-dra-f109-remote/resources/assets/screen_settings_02_sources.png?raw=true">

-In the first section called "Kodi" you can define if the addon should display an "logical" input source for Kodi.
+In the first section called "Kodi" you can define if the addon should display a "logical" input source for Kodi.
 By setting "Kodi's input source" you specify via which physical input source your Kodi-PC / Raspberry is connected to the Denon receiver.
 Physical input sources are: "Analog 1", "Analog 2", "Optical", "CD" or "Network".
 In my case I have connected it via the optical unput source since I have an external USB sound card with s/pdif output signal.

 The next section is about "Radio sources".
 Here you can define if "FM Radio" and "Digital Radio (DAB)" is displayed as input source.
 By activating radio presets there will be a folder which contains all radio presets.
 We will come to it later.
 Last but not least you can activate the "Tune" menu where you can zap radio presets and toggle between stereo/mono mode.